Kakejiku: Japan’s Living Scrolls of Art, Season, and Spirit

 Ichimonji (一文字)

-Narrow horizontal strips of decorative fabric (often gold brocade) placed above and below the honshi.
+Two thin horizontal strips of fabric — one above and one below the main artwork.

 Chūmawashi (中廻し)